Mahimachavalam009/Multi-Cloud-Data-Transfer-with-AWS-and-GCP/README.md

 ![image](https://github.com/user-attachments/assets/d947d83b-c8cd-451e-8e56-6dd3287b95a9)

-# Step4- Create a custom IAM role for GCP.
+# Step 4 - Create a custom IAM role for GCP.

 Let's head to the IAM console to create our role.
 Head back to the AWS Management Console